loginzhang2/loginzhang2.github.io/about.md

 ---
-title: About me
+title:   About
 layout:  page
-comments: yes
+permalink: /about/
 ---

 About Me